rokmohar/alexa-assistant/readme.md

 # S3 BUCKET BUCKET INFORMATION

 The skill will automatically create an S3 bucket using the name set in the S3_BUCKET environmental variable.
-This will contain a publicly accessible mp3 file, with a file name based upon the bucket name. (s3_bucket_name).mp3 contains the response from the Google Assistant API which alexa plays as part of an SSML response.
+This will contain a publicly accessible mp3 file, with a file name based upon the bucket name i.e (s3_bucket_name).mp3.
+This file contains the response from the Google Assistant API which Alexa plays as part of an SSML response.
-As this file must be public inorder for Alexa to play it, it's recommended as per the setup instructions that the bucket is given a completely random name to provide limited security through obfuscation.
+As this file must be public inorder for Alexa to play it, it's recommended, as per the setup instructions, that the bucket is given a completely random name to provide limited security through obfuscation.

 The S3 bucket can be accessed from your AWS account at any time from AWS https://console.aws.amazon.com/s3/